Major Emblem: 2016: three-year-old season

 Major Emblem began her second campaign in the Grade 3 Daily Hai Queen Cup at Tokyo on 13 February.
 She started the odds-on favourite and had no difficulty justifying her position at the head of the betting market as she came home five lengths clear of Frontier Queen.
 At Hanshin on 10 April the filly started odds-on favourite for the Grade 1 Oka Sho over 1600 metres at Hanshin.
 She raced in sixth place before taking the lead in the straight but was overtaken in the closing stages and finished fourth behind Jeweler, Sinhalite and At The Seaside.

 Rather than stepping up in trip for the Yushun Himba, Major Emblem was matched against male opposition in the NHK Mile Cup at Tokyo Racecourse on 8 May.
 She was made the 1.3/1 favourite against seventeen opponents the best of whom, according to the betting market, were the colts Lord Quest (Niigata Nisai Stakes), Tizona and Tosho Drafter (Falcon Stakes).
 The filly took the lead from the start, shook of a challenge from Sigerunokogirizame on the final turn and kept on well down the straight to win by three quarters of a length and a neck from Lord Quest and the outsider Rainbow Line.
 After the race Lemaire said "She broke sharply today and I was able to place her in front.
 She has good speed and having already won a G1 title last year and another graded race earlier this year, I would say that she has confirmed her position as the top of her class with this G1 win".

 Major Emblem subsequently suffered from injury problems and did not race again.
+She was retired in January of 2017 to become a broodmare at Northern Farm.

+Stud career

+As of April 2024, Major Emblem has foaled 6 crops.